 SAVE THE MEADOWS

 Save the Meadows is a grassroots coalition opposing the privatization and destruction of South Philly’s largest urban woodland in FDR Park.
-STM organized in 2022 to respond to the City’s flawed and unpopular plan to replace 175 acres of natural land with pay-to-play tournament fields made of toxic artificial turf.
+STM came together in 2022 to respond to the City’s flawed and unpopular plan to redevelop 175 acres of natural land and install pay-to-play tournament fields made of toxic artificial turf.

-STM advocates for environmental justice, public health, community stewardship, and equal access to our public parks and natural lands, and rejects the false choice between youth athletic fields and preserving vital green space—Philadelphia’s children deserve both.
+STM advocates for environmental justice, public health, community stewardship, and equal access to our public parks and natural lands, and rejects the false choice between youth athletic fields and preserving vital green space.

 How you can help save the Meadows!